CH1NRU5T/users-flutter-assignment/README.md

 - Used indexedStack to preserve the fetched list state in Users tab
 - Displaying an animation while the user list is being fetched by the API
 - Will display error if there is an error while fetching the user list from API
+- Used the dimensions as given in the figma file